 - engage in violent and criminal activities.

 Every one of these assertions suffers from the same fatal flaw.
-Just because two things coincide, does NOT mean that the one causes the other.
+Just because two things correlate, does NOT mean that the one causes the other.
 All juvenile offenders start out as babies, for instance.
 But does starting life as a baby cause a youngster to become a juvenile offender?
 Of course not.
 Correlation is NOT causation.

 This humbuggery about truancy diverts our attention from centrally important questions.
 First, given the serious problems that unmotivated, hostile, disruptive kids create in school, might it not be better if these troubled kids weren't there?
+Obviously the kids who want to learn will benefit.
+And so will the teachers.